-The Aeries Parent Portal is a system by which parents can keep track of their student's schedules, grades and attendance at school.
-To sign up, parents need the following items: an email account, your student's names, home phone number permanent ID number, and VPC (verification pass code).
-If a parent has not previously signed up, they can come to the administrative office and see their child's counselor or the receptionist, show identification and receive the VPC number assigned to their student, then log on to https://sisweb.tusd.net/ParentPortal and click on "Create new account" to sign up for access to the information system.
+The Aeries Parent Portal is a system by which parents can keep track of their student's grades and attendance at school.
+To sign up, parents need the following items: an email account, your student's name, home phone number, and permanent ID number.
+Follow this link: https://sisweb.tusd.net/ParentPortal and sign up for access to the information system.